 - Dress code at Wat Arun isn’t as strict as at the Grand Palace.
 Most men were wearing shorts; women were expected to wear a long skirt (or a sarong).
 From what I understood, as long as your shoulders and knees are covered, you’re ok.

-- If you are coming from the city centre, you’ll need to take a local ferry to Khun Mae Pueak Cross River Ferry Pier.
+- If you are coming from the city center, you’ll need to take a local ferry to Khun Mae Pueak Cross River Ferry Pier.
 Ferries run non-stop and cost just 4 TBH (10 ct) one way.

 4. Wat Pho, The Temple of The Reclining Buddha